LouBidz/Business-intelligence-Power-Bi-Report/Aicore/Power_bi_Project/README.md

 ### Organising the data by creating a new measure table

-4.The data will need to organised, so create a new measure table that captures our calculations.
+4.The data will need to organised, so create a new measure table.
+This is helpful if you keep your calculations in a table so they can be easily accessible.

 - Create a new table in the model view in Power editor,go to enter data on the home ribbon, name it measure table and load.

 - Create the key measures in this table.

-DAX function for Total orders
+DAX function for Total orders:

 Total orders = COUNT(Orders[Product Quantity])

-DAX function for Total revenue
+DAX function for Total revenue:

 Total Revenue = SUMX(Orders, Orders[Product Quantity] * RELATED(Products[Sale price]))

-DAX function for Total profit
+DAX function for Total profit:

 Total Profit = SUMX(Orders, (RELATED(Products[Sale price]) - RELATED(Products[Cost price])) * Orders[Product Quantity])

-DAX function for Total customers
+DAX function for Total customers:

 Total customers = DISTINCTCOUNT(Orders[User ID])

-DAX function for Total quantity
+DAX function for Total quantity:

 Total Quantity = SUM(Orders[Product Quantity])

-DAX function for Profit YTD
+DAX function for Profit YTD:

 Profit YTD = CALCULATE(SUM('Orders'[Product Quantity]), DATESYTD('Date Table'[Date]))

-DAX function for Revenue YTD
+DAX function for Revenue YTD:

 Revenue YTD = CALCULATE(SUMX(Orders, Orders[Product Quantity] * RELATED(Products[Sale price])), DATESYTD('Date Table'[Date]))

-DAX function for Top customer by revenue

-Total Revenue Top Customer = MAXX(TOPN(1,SUMMARIZE(Orders, Customers[Full name], "Total Revenue", [Revenue per Customer]), [Total Revenue], DESC),[Total Revenue])

-DAX customer for Top customer

-Top Customer = MAXX(TOPN(1, VALUES(Customers[Full name]),[Total Revenue Top Customer],DESC),Customers[Full name])

-DAX function for orders by Top customer

-Number of Orders by Top Customer = MAXX(TOPN(1, SUMMARIZE(Orders, Customers[Full name], "Total Orders", COUNT(Orders[Product Quantity])), [Total Orders], DESC), [Total Orders])

 ## Date and Geography Hierachy